 Seniors in Pennsylvania

-Drivers 55 and up who complete a two-day safety seminar qualify in Pennsylvania for a 5 percent discount on their auto insurance which is good for three years.
+Drivers 55 and up who complete a safety seminar can qualify in Pennsylvania for a 5 percent discount on their auto insurance which is good for three years.
 Renewal requires a one-day refresher course.

 Undocumented Workers in Pennsylvania

 According to the National Conference of State Legislatures, Pennsylvania does not currently allow driving privileges to unauthorized immigrants.

 Since passing legislation in 2016, Pennsylvania's rideshare requirements include liability limits of 50/100/25 for injury per person/per incident/property damage and a minimum of $500,000 in liability coverage while engaged with a passenger.

 Talk with your insurance agent to make sure you're fully covered.
 Personal auto policies generally don't necessarily cover commercial uses such as driving for pay.
 Passengers should talk with their agent as well because ridesharing companies don't always carry as much insurance as cabs.

 Car Accidents: What Pennsylvania Requires for Filing a Claim